-Can I do anything to help prevent a recurrence?
+- Can I do anything to help prevent another blister?

 What to expect from your doctor

-Could you sense a cold sore coming before the sore became visible?
+- Could you sense a cold sore coming before you could see it?

-Have you been treated for cold sores in the past?
-If so, what treatment was most effective?
+- Have you been treated for cold sores in the past?
+If so, what treatment helped the most?

-Have you recently experienced significant stress or major life changes?
+- Have you been under stress lately or had major life changes?

 - Does your work or home life bring you into contact with infants or with people who have major illness?